wikic/wikic/README.md

 Builds all the files in `docsPath` and `root`

-### wikic.beforeWrite(plugin)
+### wikic.addPlugin(key, plugin)

+- `key`: string, type of plugin
 - `plugin`: `Function`
 - Returns `this`

+Type of plugin:

+- 'afterRead': executed after reading each markdown file in order.
-Pushes a plugin into task queue in which plugin will be invoked before writing each markdown file in order.
+- 'beforeWrite': invoked before writing each markdown file in order.

 See [Plugins](#plugins)

-### wikic.afterRead(plugin)

-- `plugin`: `Function`
-- Returns `this`

-Pushes a plugin into task queue in which plugin will be executed after reading each markdown file in order.

 ### wikic.watch()